xdrip/xdrip_docs/docs/troubleshoot/reinstall.md

 2. [Backup settings and database](#backup) (this is only needed to create the correct folders).
 3. Copy the files you sent yourself via mail, or from a computer to the right folders.
 4. [Restore settings and database](#restore).
+4. If the new phone is connected to a sensor or a bridge, [connect it now](../../install/datasource/#sensor-selection).
+(Your data source will be correct but you'll need to recover connection).

 </br>